 The Gin Fizz has been around since the 1870s.
 And that it’s still kicking today goes to show how delicious it is.

-	You’ll start by shaking gin with lemon juice, simple syrup, egg whites, and ice.
-Then, pour it into a highball glass and top it with soda water.
+You’ll start by shaking gin with lemon juice, simple syrup, and egg whites.
+Then shake it again with ice.

 10. Gin Rickey

 Have you heard of the Gin Rickey?
 No?
 Well, let me introduce you!

 If you love a good G&T but want to shake things up, give this sensational sipper a try.

 It’s a simple gin cocktail with lime juice and carbonated water, and each sip is cooling and refreshing.